Prevents pregnancy. Also treats pain related to endometriosis. This medicine is a form of progesterone (a hormone).

 - If you are switching from another method of birth control, carefully follow your doctor's instructions about when to have your first injection.

 - If you plan to start this medicine after having a baby, you should receive your first shot within 5 days after your baby is born.
-If you plan to breast feed your new baby, you must wait at least 6 weeks to receive your first shot.
+If you plan to breastfeed your new baby, talk to your doctor about when to get your first shot.
+Some doctors may suggest waiting 6 weeks before getting your first shot, but others may suggest getting the shot sooner after the baby is born.
+If you wait 6 weeks, talk to your doctor about using a different form of birth control.

 - Carefully follow your doctor's instructions about any special diet.
 You need to have enough calcium and vitamin D in your diet.
 Your doctor might suggest that you take supplements.